 The Group's credit risk is primarily attributable to trade receivables.
 The Group trades only with recognised and creditworthy third parties.
 It is the Group's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
-In addition, receivable balances are monitored on an ongoing basis and the Group's exposure to bad debts is not significant.
-For transactions that are not denominated in the functional currency of the relevant operating unit, the Group does not offer credit terms without the specific approval of the Head of Credit Control.
+In addition, receivable balances are monitored on an ongoing basis.
+For transactions that are not denominated in the functional currency of the relevant operating unit, the Group does not offer credit terms without specific approval from the authorised approver.
 Since the Group trades only with recognised and creditworthy third parties, there is no requirement for collateral.
+Nonetheless the Group may in certain circumstances obtains bank guarantee, other security deposits or advance payment from its customers.

-During the year ended 31 December 2020, the Group temporarily extended the credit terms to specific customers with liquidity constraints arising as a direct result of the COVID-19 pandemic.
+During the year ended 31 December 2021, the Group temporarily extended the credit terms to specific customers with liquidity constraints arising as a direct result of the COVID-19 pandemic.
 All extensions were granted within current sales limits after careful consideration of the impact of the COVID-19 pandemic on the creditworthiness of the customer and each customer that was granted an extension is closely monitored for credit deterioration.